Kazuki-Nakamae/public/KnockIn.js/README.md

 ##Tutorial
-We introduce the users to the basic workflow of KnockIn.js.
+Followings are the basic workflow of KnockIn.js.
 You can design sequences by running the programs without external library.

 ###1.Setting Sequence
-First, you create a 'designCRISPITCh' instance using `var <instance> new	designCRISPITCh()`
+Create a 'designCRISPITCh' instance using `var <instance> new	designCRISPITCh()`
 ```
 Usage: designCRISPITCh(inputTitle, inputSeq, shiftedFrameNum, inputtargetedPos)